-She specializes in Romantic literature and cultural history, with a focus on the historical, cultural and social contexts of Romantic literature.
-Her research engages canonical British Romanticism from the perspectives of the history and theory of the literary institution, history of sexuality, affect and sociability.
-She has a particular expertise in the work of Jane Austen and Lord Byron.
-In addition, she has interests in queer literature and cultural history and nineteenth-century aestheticism and decadence.
+Tuite specializes in Romantic literature and cultural history, with a focus on the historical, cultural and social contexts of Romantic literature.
+Her research engages canonical British Romanticism from the perspectives of the history and theory of the literary institution, history of sexuality and sociability.
+She has a particular interest and expertise in the work of Jane Austen and Lord Byron.

-Her most recent book is Lord Byron and Scandalous Celebrity (Cambridge University Press, 2015).
+Her most recent book is Lord Byron and Scandalous Celebrity (Cambridge University Press, 2015) which was awarded the Elma Dangerfield Prize by the International Association of Byron Societies.
 Her first monograph Romantic Austen: Sexual Politics and the Literary Canon (Cambridge University Press, 2002) was shortlisted for the MLA Prize for a First Book.
-She is currently working on a project on literary Romanticism and the media of romantic love (funded by the ARC 2012-2014).
-She has held research fellowships at the Rockefeller Center, Bellagio; Center for Urban Cultural History, University of Massachusetts, Boston; and Humanities Research Centre, Australian National University.
+For Cambridge University Press, she is currently editing Byron in Context (forthcoming, 2019).
+With Gillian Russell, she is working on a project on Regency Romanticism in Britain, Ireland and Australia (funded by the ARC 2016-2018).
+She is also completing a monograph on trans-European literary Romanticism and the media of romantic love (funded by the ARC 2012-2015).
+She has held research fellowships at the Rockefeller Center, Bellagio (2004); Center for Urban Cultural History, University of Massachusetts, Boston (2011); Humanities Research Centre, Australian National University (2012); Chawton House Library, UK (2015); Trinity College, Cambridge (2017).
 She is Vice President of the Australasian Association of Literature.